Scalable and Personalized Oral Assessments Using Voice AI: Deployment and Results

-We conducted a partial validity check.
-The instructor and teaching assistant independently graded all 36 examinations and compared their scores to the council output.
-The instructor's holistic grades aligned with the most lenient model (Gemini), but upon reviewing the stricter models' evidence (verbatim transcript excerpts supporting each deduction), conceded most of the stricter scores.
-The strict grading surfaced teaching deficiencies (particularly in Experimentation, Section~\ref{sec:results}) that the instructor's own grading had obscured: when you grade your own students, it is easy to give credit for what you \emph{know} they understood rather than what they \emph{demonstrated}.
+Reliability (``do raters agree?'') is necessary but not sufficient; \emph{validity} (``do grades reflect actual student competence?'') requires expert human judgment.
+As a partial validity check, the instructor and teaching assistant independently graded all 36 Fall 2025 examinations and compared their scores to the council output.
+The instructor's holistic grades aligned with the most lenient model (Gemini), but after reviewing the stricter models' evidence (verbatim transcript excerpts supporting each deduction) the instructor conceded most of the stricter scores.
 Only two students requested regrading, and neither challenge succeeded; the transcript evidence backing each grade was too specific to dispute.

-This comparison was informal, not a controlled validation study; the instructor's leniency was partly driven by awareness of teaching gaps, a confound we did not control for.
+This comparison was informal, not a controlled validation study.
+The instructor's leniency was partly driven by awareness of teaching gaps, a confound we did not control for.
 Rigorous validation would require blinded expert re-grading of a random subset with pre-defined scoring criteria.
-A practical interim safeguard is flagging examinations for human review when council disagreement is high.
-In our data, 2 of the 180 dimension-level assessments with 2+ point disagreement and 14\% of students (5/36) with overall scores diverging by 3+ points are natural candidates for audit.
-This threshold-based approach---AI handles volume, humans handle edge cases---provides a deployment safeguard and a path toward accumulating formal validation data.

-Agreement varied by topic in a revealing way: after deliberation, Problem Framing, Metrics, Risk/Ethics, and Communication all reached 100\% agreement within 1 point, while Experimentation (the topic where students performed worst) lagged at 94\%.
-Before deliberation, the gap was starker: Experimentation agreement was 64\% in Round~1 versus 100\% for Problem Framing.
-Vague responses create legitimate disagreement about partial credit, whether the graders are human or artificial.
+Reliability gives us consistency among raters; the human auditor is the operational safeguard against validity failures, but formal validity (against blinded expert re-grading on pre-defined criteria) remains future work.